 Specialized English vocabulary

-- Be prepared to answer sector-specific questions an employer may ask, including:
+- Be prepared to answer sector-specific questions an employer may ask, including “What kind of materials have you worked with in the past?”

 - Bring any available photographs of past work that the newcomer has completed.
 If photographs of the newcomer’s own work are not available, consider bringing photographic examples from websites found through Googling.